 Cruise and Maritime Voyages (CMV) Winter and Spring cruise program for 2019-2020 includes new itineraries, such as winter cruises to Africa, Christmas and New Year cruises to the Canaries and Madeira, Mexico and Caribbean programs, and a world cruise.

-- The winter program of the cruise line features a choice of 3 Christmas & New Year voyages, that range from 15, 16 and 27 nights.
-CMV Columbus sails on December 21 from London Tilbury to the Canaries, Madeira and Morocco, while Marco Polo sails on December 22 from Bristol, also to the Canary Islands and Madeira, with fares from GBP 1259 pp.
+- The winter program of the cruise line features a choice of 3 Christmas and New Year voyages, that range from 15, 16 and 27 nights.
+CMV Columbus sails on December 21 from London Tilbury to the Canaries, Madeira, and Morocco, while Marco Polo sails on December 22 from Bristol, also to the Canary Islands and Madeira, with fares from GBP 1259 pp.

 - The newest ship of the line, Vasco da Gama, joins CMV fleet in 2019.
 In October, it will sail from London on a 49-night Southbound cruise to Auckland, or a 53-night cruise to Sydney.
 Fares start from GBP 3635 pp.

-- The 78-night Grand Africa & Indian Ocean itinerary, onboard Marco Polo, includes South Africa, Kenya, Seychelles, Reunion, Mauritius, Maldives, Sri Lanka, India, Goa, Oman, Egypt, Jordan, Holy Land, and Mediterranean.
+- The 78-night Grand Africa and Indian Ocean itinerary, onboard Marco Polo includes South Africa, Kenya, Seychelles, Reunion, Mauritius, Maldives, Sri Lanka, India, Goa, Oman, Egypt, Jordan, Holy Land, and the Mediterranean.
 The two-and-a-half-month voyage is sailing from Bristol Avonmouth on January 6, 2020.
-It is available on buy one get one free early booking deal from GBP 5999 pp.
+It is available on buy-one-get-one-free early booking deal from GBP 5999 pp.